bachelor-2014/report/v2/introduction.md

 printer focusing on the possibility of self-replication.
 This printer has five stepper motors for moving along three axes as well for extruding plastic [@gutierrez2012, pp. 15-31].
-For Splotbot, much of the hardware design was reused, but the frame was entirely new.
+For Splotbot, much of the hardware design was reused, but the frame was entirely renewed.
 It allows movement along two axes, x and y.
 Six syringes had to be controlled, resulting in the need for twelve RC servo motors, which were added.
 It is controlled through an Arduino Mega 2560 [@arduino_mega_2560] board, which is connected to a personal computer through